vocol/vocol/README.md

      Important Note: Since these information will be used create a Web Hook in the repository service, the user has be the owner of the repository.
 In addition, the TurtleEditor and Client Side Hooks will be attached to the repository if they are selected in the "Additional Services" section.

      Note: Credentials will be removed immediately after the configuration process is finished.
+     Note: If you do not prefer to write the repository credentials, then:
+     1. Uncheck the following options: "Web Hook", "Turtle Editor", "Client Side Hooks" and put arbitrary data on the respective textboxes.
+     2. Create a Web Hook to your repository in this format: http://<your server url>/push

 2.3.
-Select the tool for syntax validation.
+Select the tool for **Syntax Validation**.

 2.4.
-Select the tool for Documentation Generation.
+Select the tool for **Documentation Generation**.

 2.5.
 In the **Additional Services** section, select the services the you want to be performed by VoCol and to be shown in VoCol Web Application.